aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 optimization could improve model accuracy.

 Open source models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16` (half-precision floating-point format (FP16) version of the full model), are available through Amazon SageMaker JumpStart.
-While the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to newer open-source and commercial LLMs.
+While the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to newer open-source and commercial models.
 The demonstration's `google/flan-t5-xxl-fp16` is capable of answering basic natural language queries with sufficient in-context learning.
 However, it often failed during testing to return an answer or provide correct answers, and it frequently caused SageMaker model endpoint timeouts due to